NielsenG62/Board-Game-Reviews/README.md

 ## Description

-There are 2 different ways to run this application.
+There are 2 different ways to run this application on your machine if you don't want to use the live site.
 The first is in the console.
 This doesn't require starting a server and using the web browser, but it is a little more manual.
 In the root directory run `bin/rails runner run.rb` and answer the prompt.
 The name of the game needs to be the **exact name of the game** to work, otherwise you will get errors.
 This will print out a csv of the data, where you can either import it to a sheets app, or just open as preview in VSC.
 The second way is to run the server and use a web browser.
 There is code that creates a word cloud from the results, but it is currently commented out.
 The method to create it is **very** unoptimized, sometimes taking up to 2 minutes to finish, so it remains an opt-in feature.

 ## Setup/Installation Requirements